alanshaw/markdown-pdf/README.md

 ### concat.from.paths(paths, opts)

-Create and concatinate readable streams from `paths` and pipe to markdown-pdf.
+Create and concatenate readable streams from `paths` and pipe to markdown-pdf.

 ### concat.from.strings(strings, opts)

-Create and concatinate readable streams from `strings` and pipe to markdown-pdf.
+Create and concatenate readable streams from `strings` and pipe to markdown-pdf.

 ### to.path(path, cb) / to(path, cb)